COLLAGEN TREATMENT: BEST OPTIONS AND PROCEDURES TO INCREASE COLLAGEN

 Skin needling procedures trigger a response underneath the carpet of the skin.
 Compared to ablative laser resurfacing, which we’ll cover later, the epidermis remains intact and is not damaged with skin needling treatments.
 But there is a wide range of different types of skin needling collagen enhancement procedures.
 They differ in terms of needle length and depth, application devices and speed, and the conditions they treat.
 Some devices emit controlled heat through the needles.
 This is termed radiofrequency needling.
 We’ll cover the two most broad skin needling procedures that stimulate collagen production in skin: mesotherapy and microneedling.

-Microneedling—also called Collagen Induction Therapy or Percutaneous Collagen Induction (PCI)—is an increasingly popular needle resurfacing procedure that boosts collagen and improves skin texture.
+Microneedling—also called Collagen Induction Therapy or Percutaneous Collagen Induction (PCI)—is an increasingly popular needle resurfacing procedure that boosts collagen and improves skin texture3.
 Microneedling is a painless and minimally invasive collagen treatment that entails puncturing the top layer of skin with many tiny micro-fine needles so that the skin goes into repair mode.

 This controlled inflammatory/healing reaction prompts the remodelling and production of new collagen (neocollagenesis) and elastin through growth factor release.
 The result?
 Improved skin texture, firmness, and thickness as well as reduced scars, pore size, and stretch marks.
 The most common form of microneedling is dermal rollering.
 This non-surgical procedure takes a quick 20 minutes and is completely painless as you’re given a prescription anaesthetic cream beforehand.
 And unlike other more aggressive collagen treatment procedures today—including ablative laser resurfacing and dermabrasion—microneedling does NOT require intensive post-treatment care or downtime.
 Afterward, you may experience mild to moderate redness, swelling or skin sensitivity for a mere three days.
 Microneedling is popular for people who want to correct early signs of aging (e.g. very fine lines around the eyes and lips; uneven skin tone or texture and superficial pigmentation.
 But how often should you microneedle?
 It’s recommended to start off with monthly treatments for 4-6 months followed by routine maintenance sessions every 2-3 months.

-Mesotherapy uses a carefully curated blend of vitamins, enzymes, hormones, and plant extracts to tighten skin, encourage collagen production, and remove excess fat.
+Mesotherapy uses a carefully curated blend of vitamins, enzymes, hormones, and plant extracts to tighten skin, encourage collagen production, and remove excess fat4.
 This active targeted solution is injected with one needle into the lower layers of the skin.
 Many mesotherapy solutions have a hyaluronic acid (HA) base, which occurs organically in our skin.
 HA helps us look young and fresh, but it naturally decreases with age.
 So when injected, HA mesotherapy infuses hydration for a plumping glow from deep within the skin.

 Compared to microneedling, mesotherapy is more ideal for advanced aging, severely dehydrated skin, and other skin issues stemming from within the lower layers.